anw10/anw10.github.io/README.md

 # anw10.github.io

-*deploy.sh* describes how to push the build folder to the *gh-pages* branch to run
+_deploy.sh_ describes how to push the build folder to the _gh-pages_ branch to run _export when on mac vs set when on windows_